iomedhealth/OMOPAnalyticsGuide/docs/data_analysis/performing_analysis.md

 ```
 This plot helps ensure the logic of your cohort definition is working as expected and provides transparency for your final study report.

+## Phase 4: Phenotype and Cohort Validation

+Before proceeding to analysis, it is essential to validate that your cohort definition has captured the correct patient population.
+The [`PhenotypeR`](https://ohdsi.github.io/PhenotypeR/) package provides tools to "diagnose" your cohort, allowing you to review the clinical characteristics of the selected patients to ensure they align with the clinical understanding of the phenotype.
+This is a powerful quality step that goes beyond simple inclusion/exclusion counts.

+- **[`PhenotypeR`](https://ohdsi.github.io/PhenotypeR/)**: This package provides a comprehensive suite of diagnostics to evaluate the quality of your clinical phenotype definitions.
+This helps ensure that your study cohorts accurately represent the patient populations you intend to study.

-## Phase 4: Analysis Pipeline
+## Phase 5: Analysis Pipeline

 This is the core of the study, where you characterize the study population and perform your main analyses.

 ### Baseline Characteristics
 A critical first step is to generate the baseline characteristics of your study population.
 The [`CohortCharacteristics`](https://darwin-eu.github.io/CohortCharacteristics/) package is designed for this purpose.
+Functions like `add_age()` and `add_sex()` are standardized helpers from the `PatientProfiles` package that add common demographic variables to your cohort table.
+By default, age is calculated at the `cohort_start_date`, but this can be configured.

 - **Demographics**: You can easily compute age and sex for your cohort.
 - **Comorbidities and Clinical Events**: You can assess the prevalence of various conditions or events in your cohort's history.